-Andrea Lewis is an editor/producer whose experience includes long- and short-form documentary and branded entertainment.
+Andrea Lewis is an editor/producer of long- and short-form documentary films.

 She recently completed editorial on a feature-length documentary, Where’s My Roy Cohn?, which will premiere at the 2019 Sundance Film Festival.
 Last year, the feature-length documentary, Studio 54, which Andrea edited and co-produced, premiered at the 2018 Sundance Film Festival, screened at numerous festivals in the U.S. and internationally, and was released theatrically in 2018.
 The short film she edited, Jean Nouvel: Reflections, about the French architect Jean Nouvel, premiered at the 54th New York Film Festival and also screened at the Chicago International Film Festival, Milano Design Film Festival, and Savannah Film Festival.
 Andrea co-produced and co-edited the feature-length documentary, Citizen Jane: Battle for the City, about Jane Jacobs, which premiered at the Toronto Film Festival, DOC NYC, and IDFA and was released theatrically in 2016.